+Method

+propagation model

+There exist a number of propagation models:

+the Rayleigh fading model:

+Rician distribution model: the determination of the model parameters is difficult

+Floor attenuation factor propagation model

+log-normal-shadowing model

+We use the latter as our propagation model.
+It is the most widely used signal propagation model and the determination of the parameters is simple.

+RSSI(d) = PT – PL(d0) − 10η log10 ( d/d0 )+ Xσ

+Where,

+PT = Transmit Power

+PL(d0) = Path loss for a reference distance d0

+d0 = Reference distance

+η = Path loss exponent (the rate at which the path loss increases with distance)

+Xσ = a gaussian random variable with zero mean (Gaussian viariate) and standard deviation σ dB.

+The most common reference distance is one meter.
+In the calibration phase of the WSN, we determine the path loss exponent, so that the propagation model is adapted to the environment.

+algorithms

+minmax

+MinMax is a popular and a very easy algorithm to implement.
+Anchor nodes, that are in range of the blind nodes, will create a box around them.
+This box has the anchor node as his center and has a height and width of twice the estimated distance to the blind node.
+In an ideal situation, will this algorithms work, but the estimated distance between the node is often underrated.
+So, one or more boxes will not collide and thus a location can not be determined.
+In this case, the estimated distance between the nodes is expanded with 10%.

+set up

-MethodConnectivity-based algorithms use the following set up =S:
+Connectivity-based algorithms use the following set-up :

-We built =G: tense a network with 7 =ST nodes on the floor of a building with the following blueprint, Figure X: one node acts as the root node (RN) and is connected to a computer, the second node acts as the blind node, thus with A unknown location, and the other four nodes are anchor nodes spread over four different rooms.
+We have built a network with seven nodes on the floor of a building with blueprint, Figure X: one node acts as the root node (RN) and is connected to a computer, the second node acts as the blind node, thus with an unknown location, and the other four nodes are anchor nodes spread over four different rooms.
 We place the blind node at a known location in a room and measure the RSSI of the anchor nodes that are in range.
-The blind mote (=node?) transmits this =R data to the controller and saves it =R to the database.
-This =R data will be used to apply different proximity algorithms to and to measure the median location error.
+The blind node transmits these data to the controller and saves the data to the database.
+The data will be used to apply different proximity algorithms and to measure the median location error.

+Text verder onder figuur

 Range-based algorithms make use of the following setup:

-We have a network with 5 =ST nodes in a room, Figure Y: one root node, connected to a computer, one blind node and three anchor nodes.
+We have a network with five nodes in a room, Figure Y: one root node, connected to a computer, one blind node and three anchor nodes.
 The blind node is again placed at a known location in the room and measures the RSSI of the anchor nodes.
-This =R data is =G: subject-verb agreement saved in the database.
+This data is saved in the database.